Perkyrain/SerpentAI_wiki/Windows-Installation-Guide.md

 AND

-* You have an NVIDIA GPU that supports CUDA 3.0+ (Generally the GTX 600 series and up)
+* You have an NVIDIA GPU that supports compute capability 3.0+ (Generally the GTX 600 series and up)

 ##### NVIDIA Drivers